shukrichrisqubain/IBDTracker/README.md

 * [Setup](#setup)

 ## General Info
-Simple desktop application for people with inflammatory bowel disease to track thier IBD symptoms, weight, food history, medication, and bowel movements.
+Simple desktop application for people with inflammatory bowel disease to track thier symptoms, weight, food history, medication, and bowel movements.

 ## Technologies
 This project is created with: